MEET OUR TEAM

 I am also trained in Community Reinforcement and Family Training (CRAFT) and have over six years of experience leading groups and supporting families with loved ones struggling with addiction.

-Outside of the office, I enjoy music, reading, and traveling.
-I am also a volunteer soccer coach and live with my son, our cats Clover and Reese, and our dog Benny.
+Outside of the office, I enjoy music, reading, traveling, being outdoors, spooky season, and soccer.
+I live with my son, our cats Clover and Reese, and our dog Benny.

 When I was in seventh grade, I already knew what I wanted to be.
 I told everyone I was going to become a psychiatrist.
 I was fascinated by psychology and how the human mind works.